Vitols999/QMS-WIKI/Ubuntu-HowTo.md

 Note:
 In QtCreator you can add `-jN in Project/Create/Steps/Details/Toolparammeter` to speed up the compilation time. `-jN` specifies the number (N) of jobs to run simultaneously.
 You can start with `-j2` and increase (`-j3, -j4`, ...) to the value of the optimal compilation speed depending on your CPU.

+Depending on your version of qtcreator this parameter has to be set at: `Projects/Build/Build Steps/Details/Tool arguments`.

 More information about developing of QMapShack will be found in chapter "Developing QMapShack" beginning [here](DeveloperCodingGuideline) and [here](DeveloperCommitCode).